vedant-aero-ml/SR_Schlieren/README.md

 # D-SRA-Pytorch

-This repository implements a deep-running model for super resolution of flow images captured by high-speed camera.
+This repository implements a GAN based model for super resolution of flow images captured by high-speed camera.
+The images are first converted to low resolution by a learned degradation network, which is trained in unsupervised setting.
+Then like a typical SRGAN, the network is trianed in paired setting and finally stored to give inference.

  ## Architecture
  ![Degradation model] -------------------> contains all codes of degradation model, including:  train_De.py, predict_De.py